Dictionary » Negative Words » Disease – Meaning, Definition, Synonyms and Antonyms

 Meanings of Disease

-Disease is an abnormal condition that negatively affects the structure or function of a part or all of an organism.
-It often manifests through specific signs and symptoms and can be caused by pathogens, genetic mutations, lifestyle factors, or environmental conditions.
+Disease is an abnormal condition that negatively affects the structure or function of part or all of an organism.
+It often shows up through identifiable signs and symptoms and may be caused by pathogens, genetic mutations, lifestyle factors, or environmental conditions.

 Definition

-A disease is a pathological condition of a body part, organ, or system resulting from infection, genetic defect, environmental stress, or other causes, and characterized by identifiable symptoms and signs.
-Diseases may be acute or chronic, infectious or non-infectious, and mild or life-threatening.
+A disease is a pathological condition of a body part, organ, or system resulting from infection, genetic defect, environmental stress, or other causes.
+It is characterized by identifiable symptoms and signs and can be acute or chronic, infectious or non-infectious, and mild or life-threatening.
+You may also see related terms such as disorder meaning definition synonyms and antonyms used in a similar way, depending on context.

 Etymology

-The word disease originates from Middle English disese, from Old French desaise, meaning “lack of ease.”
-It is a combination of the prefix “dis-” meaning “not” or “apart” and “ease.”
-Over time, it evolved to refer to conditions that disturb health or well-being.
+The word disease comes from Middle English disese, from Old French desaise, meaning “lack of ease.”
+It is formed from the prefix dis- (“not” or “apart”) + ease.
+Over time, the term narrowed to mean conditions that disturb health or wellbeing.

 Example Sentences